 The Agent Factory Thesis

 In the AI era, the most valuable companies won't sell software—they'll manufacture AI employees: role-based systems that compose tools, spawn specialist agents, and deliver outcomes at scale.
+And these AI employees are on the verge of becoming something more: fully-fledged economic actors that autonomously buy services, procure compute, and acquire data in the course of accomplishing high-level goals.
+We are one to two years away from seeing this at scale.

 What remains: Intent.
 Verification.
 Outcome.